Looking for a business loan

 Electronic invoicing or e-Invoicing is a system of raising invoices, under which invoices generated by one software can be read by any other software, eliminating the need for any fresh data entry or errors.
 In simpler words, it is an invoice generated using a standardised format, where the electronic data of the invoice can be shared with others, thus ensuring the interoperability of data.

 Likewise, it was extended to businesses with a total turnover of more than Rs.50 crore from 1st April 2021.
-The government recently extended the e-invoicing applicability to businesses having more than Rs 20 crore turnover w.e.f 1st April 2022.
+The government thereafter extended the e-invoicing applicability to businesses having more than Rs 20 crore turnover w.e.f 1st April 2022.
+Later, the system expanded to cover businesses with turnover over Rs.10 crore from 1st October 2022.
+Recently, the department extended the e-invoicing to businesses with a turnover of more than Rs.5 crore w.e.f 1st August 2023.

-Yes, the e-invoice scheme applies to reverse charge mechanism (RCM) transactions as well.
+Yes, the e-invoice scheme applies to reverse charge mechanism (RCM) transactions under Section 9(3).

 The aggregate turnover for e-invoicing is to be calculated as per the definition under Section 2(6) of the Central Goods and Services Tax (CGST) Act.
 For FY 2017-18, the aggregate turnover is to be computed from 1st July 2017 until 31st March 2018.